neuml/txtai/README.md

 #### Windows

 - Install C++ Build Tools - https://visualstudio.microsoft.com/visual-cpp-build-tools/
-- PyTorch Windows binaries are not on PyPI, the following url link must be added when installing
+- PyTorch now has Windows binaries on PyPI and should work with the standard install.
+But if issues arise, try running the install directly from PyTorch.

     ```
     pip install txtai -f https://download.pytorch.org/whl/torch_stable.html